bioidiap/gridtk/doc/usage-cli.rst

 the SGE grid, or you want to submit locally, issue the ``jman --local`` (or shortly ``jman -l``) command instead.

-To keep track of the submitted jobs, an SQLite_ database is written.
+To keep track of the submitted jobs, a SQLite_ database is written.
 This database is by default called ``submitted.sql3``, and put in the current directory.
 This can be changed using the ``jman --database`` (``jman -d``) flag.